 Unauthorised persons must be prohibited from entering the store

-First of all, requirements for the location of the gas cylinder store have to be taken into account - gas cylinders may not simply be stored in any location on the company premises.
+First of all, requirements for the location of the gas cylinder store must be considered - gas cylinders may not simply be stored in any area on the company premises.
 It is not permitted to store gas cylinders in stairwells, narrow passages or passageways, garages, work rooms, and rooms below ground level (note special regulations according to TRGS 510 here).
-Traffic and escape routes must not be obstructed by stored gas cylinders.
+Stored gas cylinders must not obstruct traffic and escape routes.
 In addition, a gas cylinder store must not be accessible to the general public.
 Unauthorized persons must be prohibited from entering the gas cylinder store.
-The gas cylinder store must be kept under lock and key and appropriate prohibition signs posted.
+The gas cylinder store must be kept under lock and key, and appropriate prohibition signs must be posted.
 Protected areas shall be calculated and marked according to the hazard posed by the type of gas stored (e.g. Ex).
 If necessary, all equipment used in the protected area must also be explosion-proof.

 A safety distance of more than five meters must be maintained to installations and equipment from which hazards such as excessive heating may arise.
-Important: the protected area must not extend to neighboring properties or public traffic areas.
+Necessary: the protected area must not extend to neighbouring properties or public traffic areas.
 Pits, sewers, floor drains and cellar areas are to be excluded from the protection area.
-If combustible gases are stored, the following also applies: No ignition sources in the protected area.
-A fire extinguisher must also be kept to hand.
-In storage rooms for combustible gases at least one door must lead directly outside.
+If combustible gases are stored, the following applies: No ignition sources in the protected area.
+A fire extinguisher must also be kept on hand.
+In storage rooms for combustible gases, at least one door must lead directly outside.

-According to TRGS 510 there are no restrictions for the combined outdoor storage of different types of gas.
-However, there are restrictions on combined storage in rooms - especially if flammable, oxidising and acutely toxic or toxic gases are stored (see TRGS 510 paragraph 7).
-Generally ensure appropriate safety distances between the various gas cylinders in accordance with TRGS 510 and your risk assessment.
+According to TRGS 510, there are no restrictions for the combined outdoor storage of different types of gas.
+However, there are restrictions on integrated storage in rooms - especially if flammable, oxidizing, and acutely toxic or toxic gases are stored (see TRGS 510 paragraph 7).
+Generally, ensure appropriate safety distances between the various gas cylinders per TRGS 510 and your risk assessment.

-To prevent mechanical hazards, compressed gas cylinders should be stored upright if possible.
+Compressed gas cylinders should be stored upright if possible to prevent mechanical hazards.
 Liquefied gas cylinders may not be stored horizontally.
-In any case, the gas cylinders must be stored in such a way that they stand safely (or lie down if standing storage is not possible) and are secured against rolling away, falling over and falling down.
+In any case, the gas cylinders must be kept to stand safely (or lie down if standing storage is impossible) and are secured against rolling away, falling over and falling.
 Hazards from vehicles or other equipment must be excluded.
 The installation of suitable collision protection can be helpful here.
-Always make sure that the valves of the gas cylinders are secured with protective caps and, if necessary, lock nuts.
+Always ensure that the valves of the gas cylinders are secured with protective caps and, if necessary, lock nuts.
 No gas cylinders may be dispensed from, filled or otherwise repaired within the store.

-Generally, storage outdoors is the best alternative, as sufficient ventilation can then be ensured naturally.
+Generally, storage outdoors is the best alternative, as sufficient ventilation can be ensured naturally.
 Open storage is a store that is open on at least two sides or opens on one side if the depth - measured from the open side - is not greater than the height of the open side.
-A side is considered to be open if it consists of a wire mesh or similar.
+A side is considered available if it consists of a wire mesh or similar.

-Gas cylinder cabinets and gas cylinder containers for outdoor use offer optimum conditions for safe, legally-compliant storage of gas cylinders.
+Gas cylinder cabinets and containers for outdoor use offer optimum conditions for safe, legally compliant storage of gas cylinders.
 They have mesh side walls or ventilation slits in the walls allowing natural ventilation.
 Canopies ensure sufficient weather protection.
 Many gas cylinder cabinets and containers also have retention devices or safety chains to effectively prevent the gas cylinders from falling over.
-Additional advantage: gas cylinder cabinets and containers are generally lockable and therefore meet the requirements to protect the store against unauthorized access.
+Additional advantage: gas cylinder cabinets and receptacles are generally lockable and meet the requirements to protect the store against unauthorized access.

 In storage rooms, a minimum distance of 2 m shall be maintained between gas cylinders containing combustible gases and those containing oxidizing gases.